Raphael-Geraldine/Intel-Quartus-Prime-macOS-Apple-Silicon/docs/DE10Lite-Notes.md

 1st) Open the `.svf` file in TextEdit.

-2nd) Delete the block that starts at `!Max 10 DSM Clear` and goes until the end of `!Max 10 DSM Verify` (right before `!Max 10 Program ICB`; it should look similar to the image below).
+2nd) Delete the block that starts at `!Max 10 DSM Clear` and goes until the end of `!Max 10 DSM Verify` (right before `!Max 10 Disable ISP`; it should look similar to the image below).

 3rd) Save and upload the `.svf` normally.